how-to-setup-the-sendinblue-mailer-with-wp-mail-smtp_g

 This means your API key is not configured correctly.
 In addition to missing digits in the copying process, this also happens when users copy the masked version of the API key.

-A masked API key
+Brevo masked api key

 Other Mailer Options in WP Mail SMTP